ash-jc-allen/find-a-pr/README.md

 ![FindAPR](https://findapr.io/images/findapr.svg)

+</div>

-This is the official repository [Find A PR](https://findapr.io/).
+This is the official repository for [Find A PR](https://findapr.io/).
 Find A PR is a platform that curates a list of issues around Laravel based project.

-</div>

 ## Requirements
 The following tools are required in order to start the installation.